My husband has Crohn’s Disease, a chronic autoimmune disorder, and he just finished a round of antibiotics for a sinus infection.

 Make Them Useful

 Treating antibiotics with the utmost respect and figuring out how to use them less often will also allow us to retain the usefulness of the antibiotics themselves.
 The author points out that penicillin, the first “miraculous” antibiotic weapon, has been rendered practically useless because bacteria have evolved to resist it.
-(This, might I add, is why we do not use antibacterial soap in our home, as detailed in this informative guest post by a biologist, and also why we strive to choose meat from animals that have not been treated with antibiotics – and not just in the “finishing period,” but the whole time.)
+(This, might I add, is why we do not use antibacterial soap in our home, and also why we strive to choose meat from animals that have not been treated with antibiotics – and not just in the “finishing period,” but the whole time.)

 Should my husband have eaten less (zero) sugar and no alcohol for the duration of the antibiotics and at least two weeks (or more) afterward?
 Probably.